KQM-git/TCL/docs/enemy-data/elementals/large-slime.md

 ![](/img/enemy/elemental/Enemy_Large_Cryo_Slime_Icon.webp)

-Competitors once spread malicious rumors that the Dawn Winery used Cryo Slimes to control the temperature of their wine cellar and preserve the quality of their alcohol.
+Competitors once Spread malicious rumors that the Dawn Winery used Cryo Slimes to control the temperature of their wine cellar and preserve the quality of their alcohol.

 ## Attacks

-* Cryo slimes have a cryo armor protecting them.
+* Cryo slimes have a Cryo armor protecting them.
 While protected, it will either:
   * Attack the player with a ranged ice shard attack, launching 3 ice shards towards them at once, dealing Cryo damage.
   * Jump high into the air and falls on the player's position after a short delay, stomping on the landing zone.
     After the shield is destroyed it will try to retreat, slowly hopping away, and use the ice mist attack against the player, dealing Cryo damage over time.
 After it creates the mist cloud, it will retreat into the middle of it, waiting for the armor to regenerate.